usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

   . install/setup.bash
   ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorial competitor_pkg:=ariac_tutorials

-.. .. admonition:: Attention
-..   :class: warning

-..
-By default, the command :inline-bash:`ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorials competitor_pkg:=ariac_tutorials` uses the sensor configuration file ``ariac_tutorials/config/sensors.yaml``.
-If you want to use a different sensor configuration file, you need to use the argument :inline-bash:`sensor_config:={name_of_sensor_config}`.
-For example, to use the sensor configuration file ``sensors_test.yaml``, you would use the command :inline-bash:`ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorials competitor_pkg:=ariac_tutorials sensor_config:=sensors_test`.

 You should see a break beam sensor on the right side of the conveyor belt, as shown in the figure.